BlueDragonMC/Puffin/README.md

 `puffin.json`:
 * `worldsFolder`: (String) The complete, absolute path to the parent directory of all worlds.
 Used for checking validity of map names.
 * `puffinNetworkName`: (String) The name of Puffin's internal Docker bridge network
+* `dockerHostname`: (String) The URL used to connect to the Docker Engine API.
+Supports both HTTP and UNIX protocols.
 * `mongoHostname`: (String) The hostname of a MongoDB instance
 * `mongoPort`: (Int) The port number of the MongoDB instance
 * `amqpHostname`: (String) The hostname of a RabbitMQ instance